 Consider some rubber booties in harsh conditions

 The cold, wet ground following a rain or snow storm can be especially problematic.
-There was a time when the mere mention of booties for dogs brought eye rolls.
-But as their value has become more obvious, the booties have become more popular.
+There was a time when the mere mention of booties for dogs brought raised eyebrows and eye rolls.
+But as their value has become more obvious, booties have become more popular.
 Not all dogs will wear booties, but for those that will, the feet, especially the pads, will be nicely protected.

 Keep paw hair trimmed

 It’s helpful to keep the hair between the dog’s toes trimmed in winter.
 When walking, ice and snow can form balls between the toes, making it difficult and painful to walk, and rendering the area vulnerable to frostbite and cuts.

 Keep protecting dogs from fleas and ticks

 In a natural setting, fleas and ticks wouldn’t be a problem for your dog during the winter as they wouldn’t be able to survive the cold weather.
 A lot of dog owners will stop treating their dog for them throughout the winter because of this.

 However, the majority of homes throughout the US & Canada will have the central heating turned on, offering a prime breeding environment for such pests.
 This means it’s essential to continue to treat for fleas and ticks all year round as a preventative measure as they can cause irritation and illness for your dog.

 Dogs that love to be outdoors in all weathers and have a kennel in the yard should still be brought inside when the weather gets really cold.
 The ASPCA often put out a “don’t forget your pets” warning to remind owners to bring all pets indoors for their safety.